Annual Performance Reviews

 - Checkpoints - Checkpoints are used for interim reviews for probationary, trial service or transition periods and are also encouraged for other employees.

-- Finalize Criteria - The supervisor will do a final review of the performance document criteria before beginning the final review.
+- Finalize Criteria - The supervisor will do a final review of the performance document criteria (Goals & Competencies) before beginning the final review.

 - Self Evaluation - The employee may complete a self-evaluation.

-- Manager Evaluation - At the end of the review period the supervisor will meet with the employee for the final feedback session and complete the final performance evaluation.
+- Manager Evaluation - At the end of the review period, the supervisor will complete the final performance evaluation and meet with the employee for the final feedback session.
 The employee's online acknowledgment serves as their signature.

 The Performance Document that is created and managed within the system through MyCWU is the standard performance evaluation format used by supervisors for all civil service and exempt employees.